 The main sources of noise from the operation of waste management centres come from the material recovery machineries used and the operation of vehicles.
 According to the Health and Safety Executive UK, most material recovery facilities have noise levels exceeding 80 dBA and 85 dBA.
-Assuming a maximum noise level of 85 dBA, the noise decay map in Figure 20 can be used for this purpose too.
-From the initial calculations, the noise levels are projected to decrease down to less than 60 dBA at the nearest residential area.
+Assuming a maximum noise level of 85 dBA, the noise decay map in Figure 21 can be used for this purpose too.
+The map shows that the noise reduces to a maximum level of 59 dBA near the residential areas.
+The noise level decreases to between 84 and 73 dBA at the mosque.
 This calculation does not take into account the dampening effects of the surrounding vegetation.
-Therefore, the long term negative impacts of noise would be borne by the employees of the IWMC, and the effects of noise to the residential areas are minimal
+Therefore, the long term negative impacts of noise would be borne by the employees of the IWMC, and the effects of noise to the residential areas are minimal.